WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 5th|*infernal calling ^XGE^*, *planar binding*

 #### Soul Conduit
+*2nd-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-Your studies into demonology at 2nd level allow you to form a stronger bond between you and your demonic minions.
+Your studies into demonology allow you to form a stronger bond between you and your demonic minions.
 You can communicate telepathically with your minion as long as you are on the same plane of existence.

 Additionally, as an action, you can see through its eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses that the demon has.
 During this time, you are deaf and blind with regard to your own senses.